sisby-folk/mcqoy/README.md

 <center><img alt="qconfig example" src="https://cdn.modrinth.com/data/tNmWwdI2/images/2b36d05c06cc8c9dcf11b2b22d66c607c2d80e6e.png"/></center>
 <center><i>You may find this arrangement terribly pleasant.</i></center><br/>

-Then, if your mod is loaded on a McQoy-compatible version, installing McQoy will get you screens.
-No setup needed!<br/>
+Then, on any McQoy-compatible version, installing McQoy will add screens!
+No setup, and no hard dependency.<br/>
-For player convenience, you can also set McQoy as a required/optional dependency on matching Modrinth versions.
+For player visibility, you can also set McQoy as an `optional` dependency on Modrinth.
+(Or `required`, I'm not a cop.)

 ## IF I'M NOT CAREFUL, I'LL END UP TALKING TO MYSELF

-Ah, right - a little background and credit is due:
+Oh, right - a little background and credit is due:

 ### ALL I GOT LEFT IS MY BONES